syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/AvatarType.md

 ## Add initials only in GroupView

-You can set the initials only in the group view by setting the `InitalsMemberPath` alone.
+You can set the initials only in the group view by setting the `InitialsMemberPath` alone.
 It is demonstrated in the following code sample.

 {% tabs %}